andrebocchini/sccm-powershell-automation-module/README.md

                             -programName $programName `
                             -programCommandLine $programCommandLine

-    The program will be created with default settings, but you can customize it further if you wish.
+    The program will be created with default settings, but you can customize it further if you wish (usually by setting program flags).
 Look at this link for some more information about program flags and settings http://msdn.microsoft.com/en-us/library/cc144361.aspx.
 If you do make changes to the program, make sure to use Save-SCCMProgram when you're finished.

 3. Distribute it to distribution points